-What part of chicken to used in Dakdoritang?
+What part of chicken is used in Dakdoritang?

 Disclaimer: I get a small commission at no additional cost to you when you make a qualified purchase under the affiliate links.

-For the vegetables, you will need potatoes, carrots, onions, scallions, and jalapenos.
-The potatoes are a natural thickener, the carrots are natural sweeteners, and both of them are great with the sauce.
-The onion and scallions, on the other hand, give amazing flavor to the dish.
-If you want extra spice, put jalapeno, otherwise, it’s optional.
+- Vegetables – You need potatoes, carrots, onions, scallions, and jalapeños.
+The potatoes are a natural thickener, the carrots are natural sweeteners, and both of them soak up the sauce nicely.
+The onion and scallions give amazing flavor and aroma to the dish and the jalapeño are for extra spice, but that’s optional.

-- Sugar.
-This will balance out the spice from the pepper, pepper paste, and pepper powder.
+- Sugar – This will balance out the spice and savor from the pepper paste, pepper powder, and soy sauce.

-- Corn Syrup.
-This is also a sweetener to balance the spice, but it also makes the sauce a bit thicker and more succulent.
+- Corn Syrup – This is also a sweetener to balance the spice and savor, and it also makes the sauce a bit thicker and more succulent.

 Other Korean stews you may like: